2003 British Formula 3 International Series

 The 2003 British Formula Three season was the 53rd British Formula Three Championship season.
 It commenced on 6 April, and ended on 28 September after twenty-four races.

+The scoring system was 20-15-12-10-8-6-4-3-2-1 points awarded to the first ten finishers, with one extra point added to the driver who set the fastest lap of the race.
+If a Class B driver finished among the top finishers, he would not score points for the main championship, and the points would be awarded to the next driver in the standings.

 Drivers and teams

 The following teams and drivers were competitors in the 2003 British Formula Three Championship.
 The Scholarship class is for older Formula Three cars.
 Teams in the Invitation class are not series regulars, and do not compete for championship points.